Last updated on July 5th, 2023

 A significant part of the relief of Montenegro is an excellent platform for leisurely walks and hiking trips.
 Depending on how much time you have in the country and your physical form, there is a choice of both easy and difficult walking trails.

-In a few of my other posts, I have already covered some scenic hikes in Montenegro, including those in Locven National Park and Durmitor.
 But today I would love to share a list of the walking trails good for slow relaxing walks, a bit of history, and a lot of views.
 All of them are close to the seaside where you’ll be able to see old villages and fortresses, to be alone with nature with practically no people.

 So all these walking trails are interesting one-day routes that you can walk in several hours.
 Most of them are great for any season, even for winter travel in Montenegro.
 Just make sure you don’t walk right after the rain.
 And remember that in the off-season, all restaurants by the beach will be closed.